aiidateam/aiida-tutorials/docs/pages/2020_BIGMAP/sections/qe.rst

     $ verdi daemon start

-It should take less than one minute to complete.
+The calculation should take less than one minute to complete.

 Analyzing the outputs of a calculation
 --------------------------------------

-Let's have a look how your calculation is doing:
+Let's have a look how your calculation is doing!
+You can list the processes stored in your database with ``verdi process list``.
+However, by default the command only shows the *active* processes.
+To see *all* processes, use the ``--all`` option:

 .. code-block:: console

-    $ verdi process list -a
+    $ verdi process list --all
       PK  Created    Process label                 Process State    Process status
     ----  ---------  ----------------------------  ---------------  ----------------
-     <!
-OUTPUT REMOVED !>
+     107  1h ago     PwBandsWorkChain              ⏹ Finished [0]
+     108  1h ago     seekpath_structure_analysis   ⏹ Finished [0]
+     115  1h ago     PwBaseWorkChain               ⏹ Finished [0]
+     117  1h ago     create_kpoints_from_distance  ⏹ Finished [0]
+     121  1h ago     PwCalculation                 ⏹ Finished [0]
-     164  1h ago     MultiplyAddWorkChain          ⏹ Finished [0]
+     129  1h ago     PwCalculation                 ⏹ Finished [0]
-     165  1h ago     multiply                      ⏹ Finished [0]
+     137  1h ago     PwBaseWorkChain               ⏹ Finished [0]
-     167  1h ago     ArithmeticAddCalculation      ⏹ Finished [0]
+     140  1h ago     PwCalculation                 ⏹ Finished [0]
-     179  1m ago     PwCalculation                 ⏹ Finished [0]
+     179  21s ago    PwCalculation                 ⏹ Finished [0]

-    Total results: 15
+    Total results: 9

     Info: last time an entry changed state: 28s ago (at 16:20:43 on 2020-11-29)

-Once again we've removed some of the output.
+Notice how the band structure workflow (``PwBandsWorkChain``) you ran in the `Quantum ESPRESSO`_ app of `AiiDAlab`_ is also in the process list!
 Use the PK of the calculation to get more information on it:

 .. code-block:: console